All About Mercury Vapor Lamps

 Phasing Out -- Probably the largest con to mercury vapor lamps is that the United States government is phasing them out as a lighting option.
 In fact, the passing of the Energy Policy Act of 2005 banned mercury vapor ballasts in the US.
 And the European Union is reportedly working to begin banning mercury vapor lamps as of 2015.

 Blue-Green Light -- Due to the materials used to produce light in a mercury vapor lamp, the light it emits can sometimes have a very blue-green tinge to it.
-This has ultimately made these type of lamps not a great option for retail applications and other indoor uses.
-They can cause human skin color to look very "off."
+This has ultimately made these type of lamps a less desirable option for retail applications and other indoor uses.
+They can cause human skin color to look strange.

 Warm Up -- Mercury vapor lamps require a lengthy warm up time.
 This can be anywhere from four to seven minutes.